Virtana/accurate-aprilgroup-tracking/README.md

 #### Software

 This project was implemented and tested on Ubuntu.
-For this project, you will need
+For this project, you will need:
 - [Python3](https://phoenixnap.com/kb/how-to-install-python-3-ubuntu)
 - [OpenCV](https://docs.opencv.org/master/d2/de6/tutorial_py_setup_in_ubuntu.html)
 - The [apriltag library](https://github.com/swatbotics/apriltag)